 You’ve decided to leave your job.
 Or perhaps your temporary assignment has wrapped up.
 Or maybe you have a new job waiting in the wings.
 Whatever the reason, you have some downtime while you’re between jobs — so now what?

-Go ahead, soak up some rays at the beach, improve your golf swing, binge-watch your favorite series or read those books you’ve been neglecting.
-After working so hard, you deserve a vacation and a mental break.
+Go ahead.
+After your final days at work, soak up some rays at the beach, improve your golf swing, binge-watch your favorite series or read those books you’ve been neglecting.
+After working so hard, you deserve to unplug and take a mental break.
 When you feel recharged and refreshed, you’ll feel better equipped to deal with what lies ahead.

 Aside from relaxing for a spell, here are six things you can do to make the most of your time between jobs: